 Debugging an issue

-When you play a recording, Smartlook uses proxies to access your assets (such as CSS stylesheets) and load the data so the recordings can show styles.
+When you play a recording, Smartlook uses proxies to access your assets (such as CSS stylesheets) and load the data, so the recordings can show specific styles correctly.

 In order for a recording to show the correct layout of the page, when you open the browser’s developer tools (e.g., pressing F12 in Chrome), you can see the CSS assets that are being retrieved in the ''Network'' tab of the developer tools.

-And whenever there's an issue with retrieving some of the assets, you can see the affected asset highlighted (1), as well as an error message in the browser console (2).
+Whenever there's an issue with retrieving some assets, you can see the affected asset highlighted (1), as well as an error message in the browser console (2).
 Please see the example below.